SimonPadbury/baselayer-3/_src/forms.md

 nextLink: "Buttons"
 ---

-Baselayer form elements have simple background and focus styling (no default border).
+Baselayer form elements have simple background and focus styling.

 **Notes:**

 1. In Baselayer, form elements do not have set width.
 You can control widths them by one of two ways (same as for [buttons]({{ '/buttons/' | url }})):
     * By adding the `w-100%` utility class to the form element, or
     * By involving the form elements as immediate children of [flex layout]({{ '/layout/' | url }}#flex-layouts) or [grid layout]({{ '/layout/' | url }}#grid-layouts) wrappers.
+2. Form inputs (exclusing buttons) and textareas have a 1px solid border colored by `:root { --b-form: var(--tc-base); }`, so that the border will be the same as the default text color (near black on light theme, bear white on dark theme).
+This border color makes forms stand out more obvious as an interactive element.
 2. Form inputs, textareas, buttons, and the `btn` class, have `font-size: inherit`.
 This means their font sizes can be modified by any font-size class in Baselayer.
-3. The font-family of form elements, buttons, and `btn` is controlled by `var(--base)` (default is sans-serif).
+3. The font-family of form elements, buttons, and `btn` is controlled by `var(--ff-base)` (default is sans-serif).

 ## Textual form input fields